ufukpalpas/Horus/docs/index.md

 ## Project Description

-<p style="text-align:justify;">   In the 21st century, human-machine interactions were researched through speech.
+<p style="text-align:justify; white-space:pre;">   In the 21st century, human-machine interactions were researched through speech.
 Unfortunately, these researches led to a dead-end "because the machine does not understand the emotional state of the speaker.
 Thus, researchers have introduced a newer research field compared to others, emotion recognition" [1].
 Emotion recognition is the process of